eggOnion/library_BookLoaningSystem/README.md

 # Library-Booking-System
 ***

-**A simple Library Loaning System to demostrate the RDBMS with Java in Spring Boot framework.**
+**A simple Library Loaning System to demostrate the RDBMS in Postgres with Java on Spring Boot framework.**

 ## Entity Relationship Diagram (ERD)